canjs/canjs/docs/can-guides/experiment/technology/routing.md

 1. Define the top-level component's [can-stache-element/static.props].
 2. Create an observable key-value object on the component to represent the state of [can-route].
 3. Connect this observable to the routing [can-route.data].
-4. Have the top-level component’s [can-stache-element/static.view] display the current sub-components based on the view-model state.
+4. Have the top-level component’s [can-stache-element/static.view] display the current sub-components based on its state.
-5. Register routes that translate between the URL and the application view-model.
+5. Register routes that translate between the URL and the application state.

 ## Connect a component to can-route